Atlanta Schools that Offer Music Programs

 Offered jointly through GSU's College of Education and School of Music, the PhD program is designed to assist experienced teachers hone their research skills and knowledge of education theory.
 Application requirements include a personal statement and a teaching video, and students must commit one year to full-time classes.
 They focus on a music-related cognate of their choice, in addition to coursework that covers music education and research methods.
 A dissertation is required.
 Graduates are qualified to design and maintain curricula, teach in higher education and work at education organizations.

-With more than 60 faculty members, the Department of Music at Emory University offers undergraduate liberal arts undergraduate and focused graduate degrees, including a master's degree in sacred music.
-All students admitted to the master's degree programs receive full-tuition scholarships.
+With more than 60 faculty members, the Department of Music at Emory University offers undergraduate liberal arts undergraduate degree.

 Bachelor of Arts (BA) in Music

 Students seeking a BA in Music from Emory University may choose to emphasize performance, research or composition; a double major is also an option.
 Required courses explore music performance, history, theory and analysis, literature and culture.
 Composition students take additional coursework in composition and electronic music, while music researchers delve into history and culture.
 Students in performance must audition in their primary instrument to enter the program, and enroll in private lessons and music ensembles every semester.
 Music students may perform a final recital.